kumbulanit/t-sql/tech company/untitled/Module 15 - Executing Stored Procedures/Lesson4_Working_with_Dynamic_SQL.md

         e.WorkEmail,
         CASE WHEN e.IsActive = 1 THEN ''Active'' ELSE ''Inactive'' END AS Status, CASE
-            WHEN mgr.EmployeeID IS NOT NULL
+            WHEN mgr.e.EmployeeID IS NOT NULL
-            THEN mgr.FirstName + '' '' + mgr.LastName
+            THEN mgr.e.FirstName + '' '' + mgr.e.LastName
             ELSE ''No Manager''
         END AS ManagerName,
         -- Row number for pagination